Planning and implementing a strategy to help tackle gull problems

 What is Gull Management?

-If the presence of gulls is causing or expected to cause a public health or safety issue it is critical to address this at the earliest possible opportunity to minimise the risks posed.
+If the presence of gulls is causing a risk to public health or safety it is critical to address this at the earliest possible opportunity to minimise the risks posed.
 Failing to do this not only increases the risk but also means that it is unlikely to provide a longer-term solution to problems.

 A hierarchical approach to gull management measures must be taken.
 In the first instance, the site owner and/or manager should aim to prevent problems occurring (avoidance) through the use of scaring devices and physical preventative measures such as nets, wires, spikes and annual pre-nesting season debris removal.
 Where this fails to deter birds, nest and egg removal should be undertaken to prevent breeding.
 Only as a very last resort, when all other measures have failed should chicks and adult birds be killed.